leakless21/omoai/docs/architecture/punctuation.md

   4.  **Distribution Strategy**:
       - **Exact Match**: If the number of words in `original_concat` and `punctuated_text` is identical, it calls [`_distribute_exact_match`](scripts/post.py:635).
 This function simply distributes the words from `punctuated_text` back into the original segments based on the original word count per segment.
         - **Example**: If segment 1 had 2 words and segment 2 had 3 words, it takes the first 2 words from the punctuated text for segment 1 and the next 3 for segment 2.
-      - **Levenshtein-based Alignment**: If word counts differ, it calls [`_distribute_punct_to_segments`](scripts/post.py:652).
+      - **Levenshtein-based Alignment**: If word counts differ, it calls [`_distribute_fuzzy_match`](scripts/post.py:678).
 This function uses a more robust alignment based on the Levenshtein distance (edit distance) to map words from the punctuated text back to the original segments.
         - **Word-Level Alignment**: It uses `difflib.SequenceMatcher` to find the optimal alignment between the original words and the punctuated words, handling insertions, deletions, and substitutions.
         - **Character-Level Refinement**: For each aligned word pair, it performs a character-level alignment using [`_align_chars`](scripts/post.py:820) to precisely identify character-level differences (substitutions, insertions, deletions).
 This allows for a more granular understanding of the changes made by the punctuation model.
         - **Mapping to Segments**: The aligned punctuated words are then distributed back to their corresponding original segments based on the word-level alignment, preserving the original segment boundaries and timings.
+  5.  **Fallback Handling**: When `keep_nonempty_segments` is enabled, the system prevents empty `text_punct` fields by applying minimal punctuation (capitalization + period) to segments that would otherwise be empty due to alignment failures or LLM deletions.
-  5.  **Result Construction**: It constructs a new list of segments.
+  6.  **Result Construction**: It constructs a new list of segments.
 Each segment is a copy of the original, but with its `text_punct` field populated by the distributed text from the alignment process.
 - **Parameters**:
   - `punctuated_text` (str): The single string of punctuated text from the punctuation model.
     - **Example**: `"This is the first sentence.
 This is the second."`